CoreyCWeb/Assemble/README.md

 ## What Is Assemble?

-Assemble is an Ionic application that allows user to create and join groups of their friends to play video games together.
-A group member can Assemble all group members of a particular game that will notify and send a text message to all members.
-Members can then RSVP to the group Assemble request.
+Assemble is an Ionic application that allows users to create and join groups of their friends to play video games together.
+A group member can **Assemble** a group to play a video game that will notify each member through the app and a text message.
+Members can then RSVP to the group **Assemble** request.

 ### Installation